 Yes!
 There are no animal or wheat products in our products.

 You can order Chaga extract from our online store.
 We accept PayPal /credit cards.

 Yes, we do.
 Also, we offer private labeling if necessary.
 The minimum order for the discounted price is 20kg.

 Our Chaga extract is made from 100% Siberian Chaga mushroom.
-As well as any organic product Chaga has its chemical composition which consists of many different substances (polysaccharides, Beta-glucans, polyphenols, flavonoids, trace elements, vitamins, and minerals).
-But only wild-grown Chaga mushroom contains chromogenic complex – a set of humic acids and melanin which makes Chaga so powerful.
+Any organic product Chaga has its chemical composition, which consists of many different substances (polysaccharides, Beta-glucans, polyphenols, flavonoids, trace elements, vitamins, and minerals).
+But only wild-grown Chaga mushroom contains chromogenic complex – a set of humic acids and melanin, making Chaga so powerful.
 Raw Chaga possesses only 15-18% of Chromogenic complex content, whereas good Chaga extract should have a minimum of 45%.
 The amount of melanin in our Chaga extract is more than 57%!